 A successful steer wrestler combines strength with leverage for this timed competition.
 The steer wrestler is on horseback and remains behind a barrier to give the steer a head start.
 Steer wrestlers – or “bulldoggers” – who leave too quickly receive a 10-second penalty called “breaking the barrier.”
 A “hazer” – another cowboy on horseback – stays on the opposite side of the steer to keep him running in a straight line.

 When the bulldogger’s horse draws even with the steer, the cowboy eases down the horse’s right side and grabs the steer by the horns.
 Once he has the horns, he digs his heels into the dirt to slow the steer.
-He then turns the steer, lifts up the animal’s right horn and pushes down with his left hand to try to tip over the steer.
+He then turns the steer, lifts the animal’s right horn and pushes down with his left hand to try to tip over the steer.
 Contestants who fail to bring the steer to a stop or change the direction of the steer’s body before the throw are disqualified.
-The clock stops when the steer is on his side with all four legs pointing in the same direction.
+The clock stops when the steer is on his side, with all four legs pointing in the same direction.

 Team Roping

-a heeler – as well as their horses.
+As the only team event at professional rodeos, successful team roping requires high coordination between two cowboys – a header and a heeler – and their horses.
 Similar to tie-down roping, an event held later in the rodeo, team roping begins with the steer getting a head start before the riders give chase.
 The header pursues the steer (with the heeler close behind) to rope the steer around both horns, one horn or the neck.

 Once this “catch” is made, the header turns the steer to expose the animal’s hind legs to the heeler.
-The heeler works to rope both legs and the clock is stopped when the ropes are no longer slack and the horses face each other.
+The heeler works to rope both legs, and the clock is stopped when the ropes are no longer slack and the horses face each other.
 The team receives a 10-second penalty if they do not give the calf a proper head start.
 Additionally, if the heeler only ropes one leg, the team is assessed a five-second penalty.

 Saddle Bronc Riding

-This classic rodeo event started during the early days of the Old West, when cowboys tried to decide who had the best style when riding an untrained horse.
+This classic rodeo event started during the early days of the Old West when cowboys tried to decide who had the best style when riding an untrained horse.
 Today’s saddle bronc riders begin each ride with their feet over the bronc’s shoulder, or “marked out,” to give the horse the advantage and ride for eight seconds.
 Riders who synchronize spurring with the horse’s bucking motion receive higher scores.

 Scoring is also based on the cowboy’s control throughout the ride, the length of his spurring strokes and how hard the horse bucks.
 Disqualification results if the rider is bucked off, his foot comes out of the stirrup, he drops the rein or fails to have his feet in proper “mark out” position at the start of the ride.
 Riders are also disqualified if they touch the horse, themselves or the equipment with their free hand.